-CIA Commencement will begin at noon on Saturday, May 20, at the Cleveland Museum of Art, 11510 East Blvd., Cleveland, 44106.
-The ceremony will last approximately two hours, and a reception in honor of the graduates will begin immediately afterwards at CIA.
+CIA Commencement will begin at noon on Saturday, May 20, at the Cleveland Museum of Art, 11150 East Blvd., Cleveland, OH 44106.
+The ceremony will last approximately two hours, and a reception in honor of the graduates will follow immediately afterwards at CIA.

 Graduates also will receive 10 announcements.
 Commencement tickets and announcements are issued from the Registrar's Office in early April.
 Students will be notified via their CIA student email address when tickets and announcements are available for pickup.